choderalab/yank/docs/yamlpages/systems.rst

 * ``receptor``: Tells YANK which ``{UserDefinedMolecule}`` to load in as the receptor.
 * ``ligand``: Tells YANK which ``{UserDefinedMolecule}`` to load in as the ligand.
 This molecule will be alchemically modified to compute the free energy difference.
 * ``solvent``: Tells YANK  which ``{UserDefinedSolvent}`` to surround the ``receptor`` and ``ligand`` in.
 This must be set even if you want to use a vacuum, which is a type of ``solvent`` you can define.
-* ``pack``: If the ligand is far away from the receptor or if there are clashing atoms (defined as closer than 1.5 angstroms),
+* ``pack``: When set to "yes", if the ligand is far away from the receptor or if there are clashing atoms (defined as closer than 1.5 angstroms),
   Yank will randomly translate and rotate the ligand until  this is solved.
-  Set this to "no" if you don't want to  modify the initial position of the ligand as defined in  your input file.
+Do not set this to "yes" if you want your ligand to start from the positions specified in the original mol2/sdf file.
 * ``leap`` and ``parameters``: Both options must be specified as shown and tell LEaP which parameter files to use.
   Each file can be one native to LEaP, or a custom file relative to the YAML script location.
   If multiple files are specified, they must be enclosed around square brackets, ``[ ]``.